brandur/sorg/content/nanoglyphs/048-llms.md

 ## Ambon, psychedelic frogfish

 Another couple photos from Indonesia.
 This is the island of Ambon.
 It's a small one (pop. ~500k), but large enough to have an airport.
 It's one of the thousands of islands closer to the eastern side of Indonesia.
-There's probably only a few hundred people in the world who could point to it on a map without help, including people from island itself.
+There's probably only a few hundred people in the world who could point to it on a map without help, including people from the island itself.

 The dive industry on Ambon isn't gigantic, but it's known for its exceptional muck diving.
 The island is split in two by a massive inlet.
 Diving tends to be located between the two halves and reveal a trove of critters including rhinopias, frogfish, seahorses, scorpionfish, and octopuses.